AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * When you download a folder or a collection that includes assets with color tags, an XML file gets downloaded as well.
 * When you download a video that includes renditions, Brand Portal creates an invalid .ZIP file.
-* When you create presets and assets on AEM author and publish them to Brand Portal and then select dynamic renditions while downloading the assets, you cannot extract the downloaded .ZIP file.
+* When you create presets and assets on AEM author, then you publish them to Brand Portal, you can select dynamic renditions while downloading the assets.
+However, you cannot extract the downloaded .ZIP file.
+This issue prevents access to the downloaded content.
 * Issues while downloading video assets from certain folders available on Brand Portal.
 * When you share the Contribution folder's URL using an email, Viewer and Editor roles face issues while accessing its parent folder using the breadcrumb.
 * Sourcing published report displays an incorrect job start time.